afunnydev/cryos-website/content/ca-en.md

   caption: Benefits to Patients
   points:
   - item: Comfort, pain relief, freedom to be active
-  - item: Orthotic solution that matches their lifestyle and foorwear choices
+  - item: Orthotic solution that matches their lifestyle and footwear choices
   - item: Ongoing engagement and sense of co-management of condition with foot specialist
 - image:
     src: img/uploads/clinic-staff.jpg